Oceans play role in Australian bushfires drama, say experts | DW | 30.12.2019

 Australia's dry and hot weather, coupled with ocean heat waves, could last for months.
 Meteorologists' forecasts don't bode well for battling bushfires across Australia.

-Raging bushfires in Australia, so extreme that ash and smoke from burning have reached distant New Zealand, could rage for months, climate experts in both countries are warning.
+Raging bushfires in Australia, so extreme that ash, smoke and carbon monoxide from the burning have reached distant New Zealand, could rage for months, climate experts in both countries are warning.

 Australia's Bureau of Meteorology (BoM) in its latest forecast said "large parts" of the continent run a "high likelihood" of enduring days and nights that are warmer than average, with "below-average" rainfall, well into 2020.